 The data held on the Registry is anonymous and will not contain any personal identifiable information such as names or addresses.

-The clinical team who look after you will be able to identify your data by linking this to a unique subject number which will be given when you enrol onto the Registry.
-Access to the registry will be restricted to approved individuals who have made an application to be a part of the registry, and approval will only be given after the application is reviewed by the the INDPR scientific advisory board.”
+The clinical team who look after you will be able to identify your data by linking this to a unique subject number which will be given when you enroll onto the Registry.
+Access to the registry will be restricted to approved individuals who have made an application to be a part of the registry, and approval will only be given after the application is reviewed by the INDPR scientific advisory board.”

 Who owns the INPDR?

 The INPDR is a global registry and a not-for-profit, registered company, based in the UK.

 The initiative encourages global collaboration between patient groups, clinicians, scientists and researchers, all of whom wish to improve care and treatment options for NPD patients everywhere.